evkx/evkx.github.io/content/models/bmw/i5/i5_xDrive40/_index.md

 ## Drivetrain

-BMW i5 xDrive40 has an all-wheel drive system supported by two motors, one on each axle.
+BMW i5 xDrive40 features an all-wheel drive system powered by two motors, one on each axle.
 The motor(s) used are [Wound-Rotor Synchronous Motors](../../../../technology/motors/wrsm/).

 The Adaptive M Suspension suspension has a fixed height and damping.
 The ground clearance with this suspension is 144 mm.